Mdkamrulislam786/data-structures-and-algorithms/data-structures/trees/trees.md

 3) Both the left and right subtrees of X must also be BSTs.

 Balanace search tree gives you O(log N) but unbalanced search tree gives O(n).
 So you want balanced search tree not unbalanced one.
+To balance a BST you will use AVL Tree or Red/Black tree.
+You will find many packages that will do automatically this for you.

+## Binary Heap
+Priority queue. highest at the top then keeps adding from the left to right each node has 2 child, each node is bigger than child

+## Trie
+Used for dictionary google search autifill sugestions